Dates: 21 February–28 March 2020

 Location: 30 Old Burlington Street Mayfair, London, W1S 3AR

-Kalu’s commission is the first in Studio Voltaire’s offsite programme titled ‘Studio Voltaire elsewhere‘ whilst they undertake The Studio Voltaire Capital Project, a £2.4 million major redevelopment of the site in Clapham.
+Kalu’s commission was the first in Studio Voltaire’s offsite programme titled ‘Studio Voltaire elsewhere‘ whilst they undertake The Studio Voltaire Capital Project, a £2.4 million major redevelopment of the site in Clapham.
 Other artists commissioned for further projects include Phyllida Barlow, Dawn Mellor and Monster Chetwynd.
-This is Kalu’s first major solo exhibition in a London institution, following acclaimed solo exhibitions at Glasgow International in 2018 and Humber Street Gallery, Hull in 2019.
+This was Kalu’s first major solo exhibition in a London institution, following acclaimed solo exhibitions at Glasgow International in 2018 and Humber Street Gallery, Hull in 2019.

 Nnena Kalu was awarded an Arts Council National Lottery Project Grant for the exhibition in London with Studio Voltaire.

 Studio Voltaire were supported by The Elephant Trust for this exhibition with Nnena Kalu.